salopensource/sal-activedirectory/README.md

 # FAQ
 ## Can existing Django users with identical usernames coexist with new AD/LDAP users?
 Yes: This can be accomplished with the setting `AUTH_LDAP_USER_PREFIX` very easily.
-This configured prefix will be added to the django username, therefore existing Django users with the same username as users in the AD/LDAP can still login.
+This configured prefix will be added to the Django username, therefore existing Django users with the same username as users in the AD/LDAP can still login.
 ## Is it possible to have a user with readonly rights in specific business unit and with write rights in a different one?
 No: Unfortunately this is not possible by design of Sal.
 A user does always have **one** user profile which is valid for all assigned business unit.
 ## What happens if the authenticated user is not in any of the configured user profiles (GA, RW, RO)?